 ✔ The policy provides for an interdisciplinary college education that has flexible study plans.

 ✔ Enough & more reports have highlighted the employability gap in India where graduates lack the necessary skills to make them valuable to employers.
-The new policy, therefore, lays emphasis on vocational & technical education right from the school level so as to bridge the gap.
+The new policy, therefore, lays emphasis on vocational & technical education right from the school level to bridge the gap.

 ✔ Importantly, with NEP a shift is envisaged from summative assessment to regular and formative assessment.
 These assessments are competence-based and test higher-order skills.
-The board exams for grades 10 & 12 however will continue although they will be redesigned to be in sync with the overall aim of the NEP as the child’s holistic development.
+The board exams for grades 10 & 12 however will continue, although they will be redesigned to be in sync with the overall aim of the NEP as the child’s holistic development.

 ✔ The focus of the policy is on a three-language formula, wherein students will learn three languages in their school.
 At least two of the three languages should be native to India.
 In fact, the policy has emphasized the mother tongue/local language/regional language being the medium of instruction at least till Grade 5, but preferably till Grade 8 and beyond.